 "It would be like he was still in there," Cordelia remarked sympathetically.
 "Haunting the place."

-“He’s just gone, Cordy,” Xander corrected his ex-girlfriend tersely.
+"He's just gone, Cordy,."
+Xander corrected his ex-girlfriend tersely.
 "Not dead.
 It's not like he's a ghost, or something."

 "Maybe Cordelia isn't so far off," Oz philosophized thoughtfully.
 "Metaphorically speaking, of course."

-“That’s right,” the dark haired girl replied smugly, glad to have someone on her side for a change.
+"That's right," the dark haired girl replied smugly, glad to have someone on her side for a change.
 Then she frowned in confusion.
-“How am I right?”
+"How am I right again?"

 The others joined her as she made the long walk down the hall to the familiar double doors of the library with their round windows.
 Buffy took a deep breath, and bracing herself mentally, she pushed her way though the doors and into the library, her friends at her side.
-It didn’t feel as strange as she imagined it would.
+It didn't feel as strange as she imagined it would.
 Everything still looked the same as always, so very normal.
-On the table where they would often study lay and open book, one of Giles’ many volumes that they promised to send on to him later.
-Buffy crossed the room to the long table, Buffy stared down at the lexicon for a long moment.
-Reaching out, she slowly turned a few of its yellow pages, glancing at the fancy script in which the text was written.
-It was an ancient looking tome, the hand lettering difficult to read, but the language at least was English and she could make out the words.
-It was something about the Rusalka, the creature that she had fought against the night before.
+On the table where they would often study lay and open book, one of the many volumes that they promised to send on to Giles later.
+Crossing over t to the long table, Buffy stared down at the lexicon for a long moment.
+Reaching out, she slowly turned a few of its yellow pages, here eyes glancing over the fancy script in which the text was written.
+It was an ancient looking tome, the hand lettering difficult to read, but the language at least was English, and she could make out most of the words.
+It mentioned something about the Rusalka, the creature that she had fought against the night before.
 There were only a few short paragraphs.
 Not much at all.
-She obviously now knew more about the creature from her own personal experience than the author of the book could possibly have ever known or imagined.
+Buffy realized she now knew about the creature n question than the author of the book could possibly have ever known or imagined.
 Chalk one up to slayer experience again.

 A noise distracted her, and Buffy looked up to see Wesley standing above them in the raised area of the book stacks.
-He seemed very pleased to see her, and immediately hurried down the steps to greet her.
+He seemed very pleased to see them all there, and immediately hurried down the steps to greet the slayer.

-“There you are, Buffy!” the Englishman beamed cheerfully at the teen.
+"There you are, Buffy!" the Englishman beamed cheerfully at the teen.
 He acknowledged her friends with a polite nod.
-“I’m glad you’re all here this morning.
-I have some important new to tell.”
+"I'm glad you're all here this morning.
+I have some important news to tell."

 "And I never will be, Buffy," Wesley replied with great humbleness.
 "I can only hope that over time, you and I will come to an understanding that will allow a mutual respect for each other."
 He regarded her with confidence that his words would impress upon her his sincerity.
 Buffy turned to her friend Willow, her eyes asking what the other girl though about this.